graylan0/steem-sockobot/HOW_TO_DEPLOY.md

 ![](https://i.imgur.com/5KVFzXp.png)

-Once you have this, open `bot.py` with your favourite text editor and modify the variables `SERVER_ID` and `ROLE_NAME` on line 24 and 25 respectively.
-This should look something like this, for example
+Once you have this, open `bot.py` with your favourite text editor and modify the variables `SERVER_ID` and `ROLE_NAME` on line 27 and 28 respectively.
+This should look something like this, for example.

+Mind, that this step is only necessary if you want to use the `$register` command.
+If you wish to use it, set the `REGISTRATION` variable on line 25 to `True`.

 ```
 SERVER_ID = '413394798255407114' # Discord server's ID